KanetahKhan/TuneBottle/README.md

 # 🍾 TuneBottle
+> 🚧*Too lazy to wire up the API right now.
+Will finish this later.*
 > *Send a song into the sea.
 Wait for the tide.*

 TuneBottle is a music pen-pal app where you anonymously throw a song + one-line note into a shared ocean.
 A stranger finds it.
 They reply with their own song.
 Like pen pals, but through music.